-In some emergency situations, such as severe weather, advised by the College Emergency Notification System. utility failures, etc., an evacuation of the campus may be ordered by the Chancellor or his/her designee.
+In some emergency situations such as severe weather, utility failures, etc., an evacuation of the campus may be ordered by the Chancellor or her designee.
 A campus evacuation or closure is an organized withdrawal from campus facilities where the time of return is determined by the circumstances of the emergency or event.
 When such action is warranted, you will be appropriately

-When notified to evacuate the campus because of inclement weather, immediately proceed with Back-Up and Pack-Up Procedures securing offices and instructional areas to protect equipment and critical documents.
+When notified to evacuate the campus because of inclement weather, immediately proceed with Back-Up and Pack-Up Procedures, and securing offices and instructional areas to protect equipment and critical documents.